A guide for ensuring diversity and inclusiveness at the workplace to drive success in these highly competitive and economically testing times

 Finally, having a diverse and inclusive workplace can enhance employee retention significantly as studies have shown.

-It can thus pave the way for the consistent growth and success of the organization.
+It can thus pave the way for the organization’s consistent growth and success.

 The four crucial best practices that organizations should look at implementing are as follows: